 Get your two plastic bags and cut each one as shown in the picture.

-starting about 2.5 inches from the bottom of the bag, make 4 knots spread about 1.5 inches apart.You should have a tail on the other end of about ...
+starting about 2.5 inches from the bottom of the bag, make 4 knots spread about 1.5 inches apart.

 Tie the bag pieces together on one end.

-Using a sharp object, push the tied end of the bag into the toe opening.Push the other ends into the back openings.Pull through each end until the knot ...
+Using a sharp object, push the tied end of the bag into the toe opening.

 Apply a LOT of glue to both sides of each shoe layer and press together firmly.

-Place something heavy on both shoes to ensure a good bond.Leave for at least 6 hours; preferably overnight.
+Place something heavy on both shoes to ensure a good bond.

 Place them in the trunk of your car for emergencies or maybe next to your back door for the next time you need to run outside.

 Like this?
 Come by my blog for other crazy projects and ideas!